oyindonesia/external-api-docs/source/includes/_kyc.md

-004 | Final | Request is Rejected (NIK is not the same as id card) 005 | Final | Request is Rejected (ID card photo is not clear) 006 | Final | Request is Rejected (Face is not the same as photo on id card) 999 | Final | Internal Server Error
+004 | Final | Request is Rejected (NIK is not the same as id card) 005 | Final | Request is Rejected (ID card photo is not clear) 006 | Final | Request is Rejected (Face is not the same as photo on id card) 007 | Final | Data not found.
+ID Card number not registered 999 | Final | Internal Server Error